-Other common names: Self Heal, All Heal, Brunella, Woundwort, Wound Root, Heal All, Slough Heal, Blue Curls, Hercules' Woundwort, Hook-Heal, Heart of the Earth, Carpenter's Herb, Xia Ku Cao, Dragonhead, Common Self-Heal
+Other common names: Prunella, Self Heal, All Heal, Brunella, Woundwort, Wound Root, Slough Heal, Blue Curls, Dragonhead, Hercules' Woundwort, Hook-Heal, Heart of the Earth, Carpenter's Herb,

-Prunella is an old treatment for internal and external bleeding and wounds, including excessive menstruation and bleeding ulcers.
-It is said to be a potent antiviral agent and has shown great promise in laboratory tests for possible use in herpes, HIV and AIDS treatments.
+Heal All is a fine herbal astringent and old treatment for internal and external bleeding and wounds, including excessive menstruation and bleeding ulcers.
+The herb is said to be a potent antiviral agent and has shown great promise in laboratory tests for possible use in herpes, HIV and AIDS treatments.

 The information presented herein by Herbal Extracts Plus is intended for educational purposes only.
 These statements have not been evaluated by the FDA and are not intended to diagnose, cure, treat or prevent disease.
 Individual results may vary, and before using any supplements, it is always advisable to consult with your own health care provider.

-Prunella is an herbal astringent that has been effective in controlling both external and internal bleeding.
-It has been used as a styptic that has been used internally in Western medicine to stop hemorrhage, internal bleeding ulcers and excessive menstruation, and its gentle astringency also helps to control chronic and sudden diarrhea (although it is recommended that this application be used under the aegis of a health care provider).
+Heal All is an astringent that has been effective in controlling both internal and external bleeding.
+It has been utilized as a styptic that has been used internally in Western medicine to stop hemorrhage, internal bleeding ulcers and excessive menstruation, and its gentle astringency also helps to control chronic and sudden diarrhea (although it is recommended that this application be used under the aegis of a health care provider).
 For external treatment, those astringent qualities may be applied to relieve hemorrhoids and decrease the bleeding of wounds and cuts.

-In Traditional Chinese Medicine (TCM), Prunella was used as a liver and gallbladder stimulant and was used to treat conjunctivitis, hypertension and headaches, among other disorders.
+In Traditional Chinese Medicine (TCM), Heal All was used as a liver and gallbladder stimulant and was used to treat conjunctivitis, hypertension and headaches, among other disorders.

-Those with diarrhea, nausea, stomachache or vomiting should consult a physician before using Prunella Herbal Supplement.
+Those with diarrhea, nausea, stomachache or vomiting should consult a physician before using Heal Al Herbal Supplementl.
 This herb could potentially interfere with actions of prescription blood thinners (Plavix, Coumadin, etc.).